CentreSecuriteIA/tricots/README.md

 # TRICOT: Trace Interception and Collection Tool

-TRICOT is a simple single-file tool to monitor and edit the messages sent to the openai api using [monkey-patching](https://en.wikipedia.org/wiki/Monkey_patch).

 TRICOT is meant to collect traces of LLM-agents and scaffoldings and to alter their behavior without needing to modify nor understand the codebase of the agent.

+TRICOT is a simple single-file tool to monitor and edit the messages sent to the OpenAI API using [monkey-patching](https://en.wikipedia.org/wiki/Monkey_patch).
+(a technique used to dynamically update the behavior of a piece of code at run-time, without altering the source code)

-TRICOT was developped to enable monitoring as part of BELLS: Benchmarks for the Evaluation of LLM Supervisors.
+TRICOT was developed to enable monitoring as part of [BELLS: Benchmarks for the Evaluation of LLM Supervisors.](https://github.com/CentreSecuriteIA/BELLS)

 ## Installation